WTTJ/welcome-bits/README.md

 If you have any question about the positions, send us an issue or a pull request!

 Thanks for reading us.
 Don't hesitate to open an issue or a pull request for any question or comment you may have about the newsletter or one of the opened position.
 We will answer you as soon as we can.
-See you next week!